WSJ editor tells staff she is 'very concerned' for safety of reporter arrested in Russia – KION546

 Gershkovich was arrested in Russia on suspicion of espionage, the first time a US journalist has been detained on accusations by Moscow of spying since the Cold War.

-In a statement, the Wall Street Journal said it “vehemently denies the allegations from the FSB and seeks the immediate release of our trusted and dedicated reporter, Evan Gershkovich.”
+In a statement, the Wall Street Journal said it “vehemently denies the allegations from the FSB and seeks the immediate release of our trusted and dedicated reporter.”

 “We stand in solidarity with Evan and his family,” the newspaper said.
-A person familiar tells CNN that the Journal is in contact with the family about the matter.
+A person familiar told CNN that the Journal is in contact with the family about the matter.

 “This is an incredibly disturbing development,” Latour said in a memo to staff obtained by CNN.